 Are Stun Guns Legal?

 If you’re in law enforcement, it’s not even a question.
 Stun guns and Tasers are legal in all 50 states.
-If you are a civilian, however, it’s a different story in some places (here’s a list of stun gun laws and their restrictions in various U.S. states and counties).
+However, if you are a civilian, it’s a different story in some places (here’s a list of stun gun laws and their restrictions in various U.S. states and counties).

-In addition, some states like Illinois require a concealed-carry permit or firearms license to own a stun gun.
-Currently, the other restricted states include Connecticut, Iowa, Michigan, and Wisconsin.
+In addition, some states, like Illinois, require a concealed-carry permit or firearms license to own a stun gun.
+The other restricted states include Connecticut, Iowa, Michigan, and Wisconsin.

 In any case, because the laws are always subject to change, it’s a good idea to check with local law enforcement in your area before purchasing a stun gun or carrying one openly.

-And before you get on a plane, check restrictions on where you’re going before you board.
-Electroshock devices are generally allowed in checked baggage, but not carry-on.
+And before you get on a plane, check the restrictions on where you’re going before you board.
+Electroshock devices are generally allowed in checked baggage but not carry-on.